chuprik/yii-fotorama-widget/README.md

 <?php $this->endWidget(); ?>
 ```

-To call the widget with the Fotorama [options](http://fotorama.io/customize/):
+To call the widget with the Fotorama [options](http://fotorama.io/customize/) you should use:

 ```php
 <?php $this->beginWidget('ext.yii-fotorama-widget.YiiFotoramaWidget', array(